jachris/cook/README.md

 # [Cookpy — A Modern Build System](https://getcook.org/)

-:warning: **This software is currently alpha and not ready for production use.**
+:zap: **This software is currently alpha and not ready for production use.**

 :heart: **Contributions to this project are very welcome!**